Attending our water-based Aquanatal Yoga classes is one of the best things you can do for your body, mind and baby whilst pregnant.

 Enjoy deep, effective yet gentle stretching using the breath to open the pelvis, strengthen the spine and abdominal muscles and learn how to gain control of the pelvic floor muscles so they can be used to birth your baby lightly.

-- to open the pelvis and prepare for birth
+- to open the pelvis and prepare for labour and birth

 - to stretch and strengthen the spinal and abdominal muscles